MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-overview.md

 *For users on previous versions of Unreal Engine (UE4.27, 5.0, and 5.1) who wish to use PlayFab Online Subsystem, here are two options:
 - Upgrade your local Unreal Engine version to 5.2.
 - Pull the latest release and backport it to your game.
-For UE4, 4.27 is the recommended version since crossplay between different platforms does not work on 4.26, but it does on 4.27.
-If you are on an earlier version of Unreal Engine 4, the OSS can be backported with minimal work.
+For UE4, 4.27 is the recommended version since crossplay between different platforms doesn't work on 4.26, but it does on 4.27.
+If you're on an earlier version of Unreal Engine 4, the OSS can be backported with minimal work.
 Refer to the [Using older versions of Unreal Engine 4](party-unreal-engine-using-older-versions.md) page for more details.
-NOTE: If you are using a version of UE4 earlier than 4.25plus, you have to rename all references to GDK to Anvil using find & replace all.
+NOTE: If you're using a version of UE4 earlier than 4.25plus, you have to rename all references to GDK to Anvil using find & replace all.

 If you have any questions during backporting on UE4.27, 5.0, and 5.1, please feel free to open a [GitHub issue](https://github.com/PlayFab/PlayFabMultiplayerUnreal/issues/new) or open a [support ticket](https://playfab.com/contact/).